A drawstring pouch is one of the most useful of all bags – I admit, it is not the most fashionable. But you will not argue with its functionality.

-Turn the two circles inside out (right side out) press neatly especially edges.
+Turn the two circles inside out (right side out) and press neatly especially the edges.
 You now have a large circle and a small circle.

-Make a casing channel for the drawstring on the large circle by sewing circles passing through the top and bottom edge of the buttonholes.( pic. above)
+Make a casing channel for the drawstring on the large circle by sewing circles passing through the top and bottom edges of the buttonholes.( pic. above)

 Keep the plastic circle in the center of the large circle.
 Place the small circle on top.
 Make a tailor’s tacks to keep them in place or pin.
 Make basting stitches around the plastic insert.
 Then use your sewing machine to sew around the plastic through all the layers.

-Fold the fabric tube or string or cord you have by half.
+Fold the fabric tube or string, or cord you have in half.
 Cut it into two pieces.

 Insert them each through the buttonholes, one string each through one side channel.